IN THIS MODULE, TRUSTEES WILL EXPLORE:

 It is important to review your plan periodically and evaluate the effectiveness of your strategies.
 Ask fellow trustees and your community whether they feel that appropriate information sharing is taking place.
 Use this information to strengthen your plan going forward.
 Also be sure to act on some of the feedback you receive.
 Keep a log of good suggestions and take action.
 If you feel your online presence needs refinement, look to the approaches that are being successfully used by other individuals or groups.

 Finally, don’t worry if your audience doesn’t grow as quickly as you thought it would.
-Social media audience growth takes time.
+Growth of a social media audience takes time.
 It’s an organic process that builds as you earn the trust of those in your field.
 Remember – your followers should be judged by quality, not quantity.
 Having 25 local leaders reading your tweets every day can be far more effective than having 2,000 random followers spread out across the globe, the majority of whom you will never meet or engage with professionally.

 GUIDELINES FOR EFFECTIVE (AND APPROPRIATE) COMMUNICATION ON SOCIAL MEDIA